 Heartland Robotics Inc.

-Rodney A. Brooks, PhD, a native of Australia, is the founder, chairman and chief technology officer of Heartland Robotics Inc. He is also a founder, board member and former CTO of iRobot Corp.
+Brooks, a native of Australia, is the founder, chairman and chief technology officer of Heartland Robotics Inc. He is also a founder, board member and former CTO of iRobot Corp.
 Brooks has also made an impact in the academic world.
 Currently on leave as the Panasonic Professor of Robotics at the Massachusetts Institute of Technology, he was previously director of the MIT Artificial Intelligence Laboratory and the MIT Computer Science & Artificial Intelligence Laboratory.
 Brooks has published a number of papers on such topics as artificial intelligence or the intelligence of machines, robotics and artificial life, and is the author of "Flesh and Machines: How Robots Will Change Us."
 He starred as himself in the 1997 Sony Pictures Classics documentary "Fast, Cheap & Out of Control."
 Brooks is a fellow of numerous global engineering associations and societies and is a member of a number of Australian advisory boards.